Windows 11 Won’t Wake From Sleep: How To Fix It

 If this prompts your computer to wake up, you likely have a USB issue or need to replace your mouse batteries.

-If you are not using a mouse, and it seems like your trackpad is the issue, you will likely need to contact windows support for help.
+If you are not using a mouse, and it seems like your trackpad is the issue, you will likely need to contact Windows support for help.

-Computer needs an update
+2. The computer needs an update

 Updates can feel like a nuisance, especially when you are on a roll.
 Who among us hasn’t ignored, ignored, and ignored again an update that needs to be installed?

 Updates are essential to your computer’s functioning.
-So when you google a computer question, and dozens of people say they have the same issue, this likely means there’s something malfunctioning in the software for many people.
+So when you google a computer question, and dozens of people say they have the same issue, this likely means something is malfunctioning in the software for many people.

 When you get your computer to wake up, see if there is a patch you need to install.

-Power plan setting
+3. Power plan setting

 The power plan settings may play a massive role in this particular problem.